sh0redry/ENGG1340-COMP2113-GP/README.md

 # Description

-**Welcome to a post-apocalyptic world built with C++!** You are the leader of a shelter in a world overrun by zombies.
+`:wave:`**Welcome to a post-apocalyptic world built with C++!** You are the leader of a shelter in a world overrun by zombies.
 Guide your survivors to gather resources, explore the wasteland, and hold out until rescue arrives.

 The year is 2025.
 A zombie outbreak has erupted at HKU, and you and your teammates have built a makeshift shelter.
 The infected—former classmates—still retain strange habits, like becoming inactive on weekends.
 But **Thursdays** are different: zombies grow more aggressive, posing both danger and opportunity.